health tips

 It’s also essential for maintaining healthy hormone production—especially for women, who often under-eat it relative to what their metabolism and hormones need.

-When protein is consistently low, it can show up as irregular hunger, low energy, hair shedding, dull skin, mood swings, weaker workouts, slower recovery, and stubborn body-composition changes that don’t match the effort you’re putting in.
+When protein is consistently low, it can show up as: irregular hunger, low energy, hair shedding, dull skin, mood swings, weaker workouts, slower recovery, and stubborn body-composition changes that don’t match the effort you’re putting in.

-Why: Sleep deprivation makes it more likely for your body to reach for fast energy foods (i.e. carbs) to compensate for low energy.
+Sleep deprivation makes it more likely for your body to reach for fast energy foods (i.e. carbs) to compensate for low energy.

-Go for a walk, dance, or do some squats!
+After a meal, go for a walk, dance, or do some squats!

-If you eat more carbs than you need for your current activities, your body turns them into fat to store for later, an intelligent survival mechanism.
+If you eat more carbs than you need for your current activities, your body turns them into fat to store for later (an intelligent survival mechanism).

-Why: Crash diets don’t work because you can’t eat that way for the rest of your life.
+Crash diets don’t work because you can’t eat that way for the rest of your life.
 The goal is “the middle way”, where your favorite foods are still part of your routine.